7h30th3r0n3/Evil-M5Core2/README.md

 ### Karma Attack

 Same as Probe Sniffing but provide a menu after stopping scan to choose a unique SSID, when SSID is chosen, a portal with the same SSID is deploy, if the original AP is an Open Network and the machine is vulnerable it should connect automaticaly to the network and dependind of the machine can pop up automatically the portal, if a client is present when scan end or stopped, the portal stay open, if not the portal is shutdown.
+(Can be used with password if set on web interface).

+### NEW ! from v1.1.2 : Karma Auto

+Same as Karma Attack but try the first probe seen, if no client connects after 15 seconds the Evil-m5core2 returns to sniffing mode to try another captured probe and continues in a cycle until stopped by the user.
+Can also be used with a password if set on the web interface, if you have a password and you don't know on which AP it work you could try it with different probe request to test if karma work and get the SSID.
+This feature is inspired by the pwnagotchi project but with probe request and karma attack, you can use both to ensure a full attack of the near devices around you.

 ### Select Probe